oleksii-honchar/nginx-reverse-proxy/README.md

 ## Troubleshooting

 * if certbot failed to make request, try dryRun option for testing and check docker network to be `bridge` without additonal subnets and static ip defined

+* if something goes wrong and you miss details - set LOG_LEVEL=debug in `project.env` and read the logs.